 Stephanie Nilva is an attorney and the Founder and Executive Director of Day One, an organization that partners with youth to end dating abuse and domestic violence.
 Born and raised in New York City, Stephanie has lived and worked in both New York and California in the domestic violence field for the past 20+ years.
 Stephanie has published two articles for practitioners on the subject of teen dating abuse and appears on national television as an expert in the field.
 She graduated from Hamilton College with a Bachelor of Arts and received her juris doctorate degree from the Benjamin N. Cardozo School of Law where she was awarded the Jonathan A. Weiss Award for Public Interest.

-Hub Name: Middle Managers Hub
+Hub Name: Leadership and Middle Managers Hub

 Anchor Names: Lyrica Fils-Aime and Osvaldo Cruz